 Boys develop more confidence when they attend an all-boys school.
 The absence of feelings of rejection or inferiority helps boys remain confident in themselves and their ability to succeed – in academics, athletics, the arts, in leadership or service roles, and throughout their life.

 Bishop Hendricken High School students are more enthusiastic about their education, they show a greater maturity, and they develop stronger social skills throughout their four years.
 These same young men as graduates will become more polite and sensitive men because they are more confident in who they are as individuals.
 In the long run, they will be better professionals, better husbands, fathers, sons, and better citizens.

 4. Better Grades & Test Scores

 At an all-boys school, academic performance is stronger.
 It is part of our mission to help students discover their unique strengths and talents, to realize their potential, and to find the God-given gifts which are uniquely their own.
 This opportunity to explore, combined with a teaching style that motivates them to learn, means that Bishop Hendricken students will succeed academically.
 Students who may have struggled in middle school will improve their grades at Bishop Hendricken.

 Studies have shown that boys who attend a single-sex school will perform significantly better on standardized tests, putting them in a better position for college admissions.
 Bishop Hendricken has a record of standardized test scores well above local and national averages, as well as outstanding college placements for our graduates.

 5. Male Role Models

-One other important advantage of single-sex education at Bishop Hendricken High School is that there are more male teachers than you will find in a co-ed school.
-At Bishop Hendricken, 68% of our teachers are men, and they also serve as club moderators, guidance counselors and coaches.
+One other important advantage of single-sex education at Bishop Hendricken High School is that there are more male teachers than can be found in a co-ed school.
+At Bishop Hendricken, 68% of our teachers are men, and they also serve as club moderators, guidance counselors, and coaches.
 Together with a diverse student body, they serve as enriched male mentors for all of our students.
 Having these role models fosters better interpersonal relationships, promotes a more secure sense of self, and helps each young man to recognize his unique strengths and identity.